skeeto/skeeto.github.com/_posts/2021-07-30-strcpy-a-niche-function-you-don-t-need.markdown

 }
 ```

-This covers the vast majority of cases of already-safe `strcpy`.
+This covers the vast majority of cases of already-correct `strcpy`.

 ### Less common cases

-`strcpy` can still be safe without knowing the exact source string length.
+`strcpy` can still be correct without knowing the exact source string
-It is enough to know its *upper bound* does not exceed the destination
 length.
+It is enough to know its *upper bound* does not exceed the
-In this example — assuming the input is guaranteed to be
+destination length.
+In this example — assuming the input is guaranteed to
-null-terminated — this `strcpy` is safe without ever knowing the source
+be null-terminated — this `strcpy` is correct without ever knowing the
-string length:
+source string length:

 ```c
 struct reply {